-Screening for dyslexia

-- Become involved in implementing or improving universal screening program for dyslexia by reminding administrators about specific laws. - 2.
-Help your school share information with parents regarding dyslexia screening results. - 3.
-If you suspect a student has dyslexia, ensure that common cognitive and linguistic skills associated with dyslexia are assessed (e.g., phonological awareness, rapid automatized naming). - 4.
+Legislative initiative Screening for dyslexia Dyslexia training for teachers and reading specialists Eligibility for accommodations and services for students with dyslexia What can educators do?
+Become involved in implementing or improving universal screening programs for dyslexia by reminding administrators about specific laws.
+Help your school share information with parents regarding dyslexia screening results.
+If you suspect a student has dyslexia, ensure that common cognitive and linguistic skills associated with dyslexia are assessed (e.g., phonological awareness, rapid automatized naming).
 If you suspect your student has dyslexia, request that common reading and writing skills associated with dyslexia are assessed (e.g., basic reading skills [phonics and sight word identification], spelling, reading rate).

-Dyslexia training for teachers and reading specialists

-- 1. Advocate for the appointment of a specific person in charge of dyslexia training. - 2.
-Request specific teacher training (for all special education and reading teachers) that includes structured literacy programs (e.g., explicit, systematic reading instruction, phonics instruction, etc.).
-Request dyslexia awareness training for all K-12 teachers. - 3.
+Advocate for the appointment of a specific person in charge of dyslexia training.
+Request specific teacher training (for all special education and reading teachers) that includes structured literacy programs (e.g., explicit, systematic reading instruction; phonics instruction; etc.).
+Request dyslexia awareness training for all K-12 teachers.
 Help the school develop a system for implementing daily, systematic instruction, delivered by teachers who have adequate training and experience.

-Eligibility for accommodations and services for students with dyslexia

-- 1. Become involved in the Response to Intervention, Multi-tiered system of support, or a similar system at your school.
-Ensure that the accommodations and services that are provided are appropriate for students with dyslexia. - 2.
-Help colleagues become familiar with how to implement accommodations that help students with dyslexia. - Collaborate with colleagues to evaluate the effectiveness of accommodations and services being provided to students with dyslexia.
+Become involved in the response to intervention, multi-tiered system of support, or a similar system at your school.
+Ensure that the accommodations and services that are provided are appropriate for students with dyslexia.
+Help colleagues become familiar with how to implement accommodations that help students with dyslexia.
+Collaborate with colleagues to evaluate the effectiveness of accommodations and services being provided to students with dyslexia.